Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Also, apart from coders or software engineers, creative professionals have started using Claude Code for creative writing, SEO research, content generation, digital marketing, and more.
 An ideal setup these days is Cursor or VS Code with Claude Code (in the terminal) along with Obsidian, where Obsidian is used as a data management system.

-Tracking Claude Code usage and adoption with Faros AI
+Tracking Claude Code usage and adoption with Faros

 How do you measure developer productivity when AI tools enter the workflow?
-Before you can tie usage to impact, you need a clear understanding of the usage itself and the ability to track it
+Before you can tie usage to impact, you need a clear understanding of the usage itself and the ability to track it over time.
+Traditional metrics like lines of code or commit counts don't reveal whether developers are actually adopting AI tools or how they're using them in their daily workflows.

 Before you can measure impact, you need visibility into usage itself.
 Understanding who is using Claude Code, how often, and in what ways provides the foundation for later connecting that usage to productivity outcomes.
 Without this baseline visibility, you're flying blind when trying to assess whether your AI investment is working.

-Faros AI provides the visibility needed to understand Claude Code adoption patterns across your organization.
+Faros provides the visibility needed to understand Claude Code adoption patterns across your organization.
 The platform integrates data from over 100 development tools including GitHub, Jira, CircleCI, and PagerDuty, creating a unified view of how developers interact with AI coding assistants.

 Dimension 1: Granular usage and adoption metrics.
 You can monitor active sessions to understand who's using the tool and how frequently.
 Team-level usage data reveals adoption patterns across your organization.